gm3/csharp-documentation-markdown-template/README.md

 The `Car` class has a constructor that takes three arguments (`make`, `model`, and `year`) and assigns them to the corresponding properties.
 It also provides an implementation for the three methods defined in the `IVehicle` interface.

 ---

+#### Contributions
+We actively encourage people to contribute by adding to this template to make it better!

+#### Authors
+The following authors have committed 20 lines or more (ordered according to the Github contributors page):

+- Gm3
+- ChatGPT